yunshi-stacy/week-8/README.md

 Choose one of the javascript libraries below.
 You'll want to spend some time exploring the API or documentation.
 Search online for example of it in use.
-Try it out - we want you to find an exciting or useful feature.
+Try it out—we want you to find an exciting or useful feature.

 Your task is to make something using the library of your choice.